8 Great Spots for Easter Brunch in Memphis

 Neighborhood: Overton Square

-Celebrate Easter with brunch at Complicated Pilgrim!
-Start with Southern-inspired bites like pimento cheese deviled eggs, crispy fried green tomatoes, and a petite pastry board.
-Choose from six entrées, including country ham and gruyere quiche, crab benedict, or herb-crusted prime rib.
-Finally, end on a sweet note with your choice of desserts.
-Cost is $6o per person for the three-course meal.
-Book your reservation here.
+Celebrate Easter with brunch at Complicated Pilgrim.
+Start with Southern-inspired bites like pimento cheese deviled eggs, crispy fried green tomatoes, or a petite pastry board.
+Choose from six entrées, including country ham and gruyere quiche, crab Benedict, or herb-crusted prime rib.
+Finally, end on a sweet note with your choice of dessert.
+The cost is $60 per person for the three-course meal.
+Book your reservation HERE.

 Moondance Grill